smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

      - This is the MySQL deployment YAML.

        It MUST be applied to your Kubernetes cluster.
+   * - :ref:`kafka.yml`
+     - This is the Kafka deployment YAML.

+       This is MANDATORY if using kafka locally or on-premise.

+       This is OPTIONAL is using Kafka Cloud.
    * - :ref:`privategpt.yml`
      - This is the privateGPT deployment YAML.